facelessuser/coloraide/docs/src/markdown/color.md

 ```

 Since colors can be exported to a simple dictionary, which can be useful if serializing to JSON, the Color object will
-also accept this dictionary as an input.
+also accept this dictionary as an input. `space` and all relevant color channels must be specified, `alpha` is optional
+and will be assumed `1` if omitted.
+Default channel names must currently be used (no aliases).

 ```playground
 d = Color('red').to_dict()